 Improves the efficiency of the biological filter and particles;

-Improves clarity and water quality;
+Reduce odors, improving water clarity and quality;

 Faster and better-performing growth rates;

 Superior Environmental Control Standard;

 Leaves no harmful residues;